Used Suzuki Vitara cars for sale

 • Interior quality is so-so

-Is a second hand Suzuki Vitara a good car?
+Is a second-hand Suzuki Vitara a good car?

 The Suzuki Vitara is a small, affordable SUV that is a bit like an old-school footballer who still swears by 4-4-2 — everyone else has moved on to other things, but the Vitara still wants to be a rugged off-roader.

 So unlike alternatives such as the Honda HR-V and the Peugeot 2008, the Vitara looks like more of a proper off-roader, with a big, square bonnet and chunky styling.
-It’s like a boot from Millets, but with wheels.

-There’s plenty of space for a car of this size too, with lots of room in the back seats — more than you’d find in most of the competition in fact — and a decent boot which holds up to 362 litres of luggage or shopping, which is enough for a week away with four people, or the big Saturday shop.
+There’s plenty of space for a car of this size, with lots of room in the back seats — more than you’d find in most of the competition in fact — and a decent boot which holds up to 362 litres of luggage or shopping, which is enough for a week away with four people, or the big Saturday shop.

 Space in the front is good too, although there’s not a lot of storage spaces in the cabin.
 At least the big side windows give you a decent view out.